Baldie-dev/JanusLM/README.md

 # Training

-*Note: Training data has been omited from the repository.*
+*Note: Training data has been omited from the repository.
+However, proposed generator for training data creation is still present.*

-The training data was manually prepared by crafting pairs of insecure HTTP responses and their counterparts with that does not indicate any vulnerability.
+The training data was manually prepared by crafting pairs of insecure HTTP responses and their counterparts that are fully secure.
 This approach should help model to understand the main differences between false and true positive.

 Data has been prepared in SQLite databse in format:
 ```sql